-Launching at the start of 2021, the American Clean Power Association (ACP) united the influence of the U.S. renewable energy industry to further our shared goals, unifying the wind, solar, storage, and transmission companies driving the clean energy transition.
-Pattern helped lead this effort, and our CEO, Mike Garland, is a Director on the ACP Board.
+We participate in other organizations to align with key stakeholders and advance specific aspects of our business.
+Our involvement with the Clean Energy Buyers Association Launching at the start of 2021, the American Clean Power engages energy customers to work toward the association's Association (ACP) united the influence of the U.S. renewable aspiration of a 90% carbon-free U.S. electricity system energy industry to further our shared goals, unifying the by 2030 and to cultivate a global community of energy wind, solar, storage, and transmission companies driving the customers driving clean energy.
+Additionally, our leadership clean energy transition.
+Pattern helped lead this effort, and and participation in the Energy and Wildlife Action Coalition our CEO, Mike Garland, is a Director on the ACP Board. and Renewable Energy Wildlife Institute help us promote research to minimize, avoid, and mitigate interactions between In 2021, the Canadian Renewable Energy Association renewable energy and wildlife.

-In 2021, the Canadian Renewable Energy Association (CanREA) celebrated its first anniversary of consolidating technology-specific national associations to create one voice for wind, solar, and energy storage solutions.
-Pattern's Country Head, Frank Davis, sits on the CanREA Board.
+(CanREA) celebrated its first anniversary of consolidating technology-specific national associations to create one Country Head, Frank Davis, sits on the CanREA Board.